sivakumar455/india_ml_hackathon/README.md

 India ML Hiring Hackathon by Analytics Vidhya:

-  Tried four approaches for this problem, of which Light BGM is the best which gives high f1-score.
+  Tried four approaches for this problem, of which Light BGM model is the best which gives high f1-score.

     1. AdaBoost with DecisionTreeClassifier (india_ml_adaboost.ipynb).